 - In a small bowl, mix the aquafaba, baking powder, mustard, ketchup, paprika, salt, and pepper.
 Set aside.

 - Pulse until beans are able to bind together with the veggies (enough to form a block on the cookie sheet), while still leaving somewhat chunky.
 This may take about ten pulses.
-Hand mix it the rest of the way to make sure everything is well combined.
+Add the panko and hand mix it the rest of the way to make sure everything is well combined.

 - Using your hands and a silicone spatula, remove the processed mixture onto the greased cookie sheet and form into a rectangular loaf.
 It should resemble a traditional meatloaf.